Note

 Load the data#

-Here we download the data from two subjects and the end goal is to obtain epochs and its associated ground truth.
+Here we download the data of two subjects.
+The end goal is to obtain epochs and the associated ground truth.

 MNE-Python provides us with